Qixi-art/temporal-subgraph-classification/README.md

 Denote ![formula](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/formula.png "formula") as a set of *N* subgraphs, where *V* is a set of nodes and *E* is a set of timestamped edges in *G*.
 Suppose that subgraphs can be categorized in *D* classes, where *D* < *N*.
 We associate *G* with a label of *L* ∈ {1, ..., *D*}.
 The idea of network classification is to assign novel subgraphs 𝐺𝑖 to one of the *𝐷* classes (subnetworks).

-I will work with two datasets:
+I work with two datasets:
-1. E-mail network (Directed temporal graph, nodes are people and edges are emails sent from employee A to employee B at timestamp t)
+1. **E-mail network** (Directed temporal graph, nodes are people and edges are emails sent from employee A to employee B at timestamp t)
-2. Stack Exchange network (Directed temporal graph, nodes are users and edges are replies/comments from user A to user B at timestamp t)
+2. **Stack Exchange network** (Directed temporal graph, nodes are users and edges are replies/comments from user A to user B at timestamp t)

 Both of them are constructed from 4 subnetworks (classes) each.
 ![Datasets](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/datasets.jpg "Datasets")